 When Do I Need a Geriatric Care Manager?

-A certified geriatric care manager is a trained professional that specializes and is certified in the care of the elderly.
+A certified geriatric care manager is a trained professional who specializes and is certified in the care of the elderly.
 Usually, nurses and social workers choose to specialize in geriatrics which is the care of the elderly,

 Geriatric Care Management (GCM) provides guidance, expertise, and advocacy for patients and supports their loved ones involved in their care.
 Geriatric Care Managers are resourceful and well-versed in working through difficult circumstances and reaching the best possible outcome.
 Managing a stressful situation and minimizing the stress of everyone involved is the ultimate goal.
 I like to refer to the role of the Geriatric Care Manager as a conduit of care.
 A process that runs smoothly and blossoms into the best possible outcome.
 Certified Geriatric Care Managers may also be members of the Aging Life Care Association (ALCA).